gboeing/ppd430/syllabus/readme.md

 # Materials

 Coursework will be based on free open-source software.
 Copyrighted course reading materials are available via Brightspace for enrolled students to download.
 The course lectures assume that you have read the assigned readings prior to the class session and are now reasonably fluent in their contents and ready to discuss/debate them in class.
 Lectures are supplemental to the assigned reading and are of little value if you haven't taken the time to prepare in advance.
 So, before class, make sure you have completed the assigned reading, taken thorough notes, and prepared any questions you may have about the material.

-# Learning Assessments
+# Coursework

 The following sections outline the work you agree to do by enrolling in this course.
 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
-Therefore, you should expect an average of 8 hours of out-of-class work each week: please budget your time accordingly.
+Therefore, you should expect an average of 8 hours of out-of-class work each week.
+Please budget your time accordingly.
 See the schedule below for learning assessment due dates and see the "assessments" folder for instructions.

+## Submission Policy

+Submissions are due by 23:59:00 Pacific Time on their stated due dates (see schedule below).
+Submit everything via Brightspace's submission system.

+Please submit early to avoid any last-minute headaches such as slow uploads, connectivity problems, or temporary system outages.
+If you have any technical issues when submitting, contact USC IT for resolution well before it is due.
+It is solely the student's responsibility to ensure that all submissions have gone through on time and contain the complete, working, correct files.
+Double-check and verify correct and successful submission, and fix it if necessary, before the deadline.
+You are graded solely on what you submit on Brightspace prior to the deadline.
+The timestamp in the submission system is our only official record: if it says you're late, you're late.
+Submissions outside of Brightspace (e.g., by email or on Google Drive) will not be accepted or graded.
+If your data set is too large for the submission system, you may upload *only your data set* to the USC Google Drive and provide a link to it in the first cell of your submitted Jupyter notebook that uses it.

+## Late Policy and Extensions

+The professional world demands punctuality, which we practice in this course through relatively strict deadlines.
+However, sometimes things come up and we could use a little grace.
+Each assessment comes with a 12-hour, no-questions-asked grace period following its deadline during which it will be accepted as though on-time (does not apply to exams or final projects).
+You can submit after that for a 25% penalty until the submission system closes completely 24 hours after the original deadline.

+You additionally have two "free drops" that you can use to drop any individual assessments (does not apply to group work or exams).
+Just submit a free drop on Brightspace, identify the assessment to drop in the comment box, and we will set its grade to 100%.
+Do not notify the instructor: you don't have to ask for permission, or justify it, or provide documentation.
+This offers you some grace without having to share private information about your personal circumstances, family, or health.
+For example, use a free drop to stay home sick and not worry about losing points for an in-class activity that day.
+Or use one to take a week off if an emergency occurs, such as sudden hospitalization or a death in the family.
+But save them for when you really need them: if you require more than these two free drops, you must get an accommodation through OSAS for additional extensions.

 ## Grading Policy

-Grades are earned solely based on how well submissions fulfill the instructions and demonstrate your understanding of and competency in the material.
-Effort and time spent do not factor in to grades, and grades are not negotiable.
-If your demonstrated understanding of and competency in the material are not where you want them to be, start coming to office hours, refocus your effort onto more effective study strategies, and optionally consider tutoring services.
 You can expect the grade you earned to be posted within two weeks of each assessment's due date.
+Grades are earned solely based on how well submissions fulfill the instructions and demonstrate your proficiency in the material.
+Effort and time spent do not factor in to grades.
+If your demonstrated proficiency is not where you want it to be, start coming to office hours, refocus your effort onto more effective study strategies, and optionally consider tutoring services.

+Posted grades are final and non-negotiable.
+This policy exists to protect you and ensure equitable outcomes for both you and your classmates.
+Professors don't arbitrarily hand out grades, and thus they should never arbitrarily alter them either.
+Accordingly, no grade disputes regarding the grader's expert judgment and standards will be considered.
+However, if we have made an arithmetic error in inputting your grade (e.g., you earned a certain number of points but we summed them incorrectly in the final grade), please provide specific documentation of that clerical error and we'll be happy to correct it.

 Final grade weighting (there is no extra credit):

   - 10%: ten individual preparatory notes
-  - 30%: ten individual in-class problem sets
+  - 25%: ten individual in-class problem sets
-  - 30%: individual midterm exam
+  - 25%: individual midterm exam
-  - 15%: five group exercises
+  - 25%: five group exercises
   - 10%: final group project and presentation
   - 5%:  peer review

-Final grade ranges:
+Final grade percentage ranges and meaning:

   - 90 ≤ A (high pass with distinction)
   - 80 ≤ B < 90 (high pass)